 I am a long distance hiker, and indeed a short distance one as well.
 I have published articles for several magazines – Country Walking, Trail and Adventure Travel.
 My books include The Journey in Between, an account of my 1,000 mile hike on El Camino de Santiago, and The Last Englishman about my 2,650 mile adventure on The Pacific Crest Trail.
-My next book – Balancing on Blue will be released around Spring of 2015 and chronicles my 2,178 mile hike on the Appalachian Trail.
-I had hoped to have this ready for Spring 2014 but my Continental Divide Trail thru-hike (see below) has been brought forward and nicked that allocated time.
+My next book – Balancing on Blue will be released around Autumn of 2014 but I have a habit of changing the release date so treat it with a pinch of salt.
+It chronicles my 2,178 mile hike on the Appalachian Trail.

 Over the last few years I have hiked around 8,000 miles including El Camino de Santiago (twice), The Pacific Crest Trail, The Appalachian Trail and several national walking routes in this country.
 What is it about the outdoors?
 There is something about being out there that amazes me.
 Human beings have spent the vast proportion of their existence in the wild, the vast proportion.
 Towns and cities are a creation we invented only recently.
 Our bodies are still becoming used to them, we are not actually meant to be there.
 This is why myself, the friends I walk with, run with and most of the people I meet revel in the experience.